lifespikes/.github/profile/README.md

 # Let's build some awesome 💩.

 Hi there!
 Welcome to the **MarkoIQ** GitHub organization.
-Our goal is to help businesses accomplish more, by doing less by empowering and connecting them with web technologies.
+Our goal is to help businesses accomplish more and do less by empowering and connecting them with web technologies.
 Below you'll find some useful info: